 - Extensive interbreeding occurred in the ancestral stocks of domestic dogs

-It is also interesting to note that all domestic dogs, from the Chihuahua to the St. Bernard carry the same DNA patterns and thus belong to a single species.
+All domestic dogs, from the Chihuahua to St. Bernard, carry the same DNA patterns and thus belong to a single species.
 The only domestic dog that varies is the Arctic Elkhound, which appears to have evolved separately.
 A species is a group of individuals that can successfully reproduce with one another.
 A breed is a sub-group of domestic animals whose looks and behavior have been shaped by human selection.
 All breeds within a species can potentially reproduce with each other, but the distinctive features of breeds can be lost when one breed is crossed with another.